BE in Industrial Engineering

 The students will acquire in their matriculation through the program, following skills, knowledge, and behaviors:

-- A broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal context.

 |ENG202||Advanced Academic English||3|

 |MEE321||Material Properties & Processes||3|